 One of the ways to know how old your water service line is, is by knowing how old your property is.
 A 2nd reliable way to find out the age of your line is by requesting DEP tap records.
 NYC DEP water records will indicate the age, size, and location of your line.
 The DEP records will also indicate the size of your tap connection to the city water main.
 Lastly, DEP records frequently indicate if the line was ever repaired or replaced in the past.

-3. Always compare Repair vs. Replacement cost
+3. Always compare Water Main Repair Cost vs. Replacement Cost

 Even if you are set in your mind on a course of action, take pause.
 Always get a written quote for both a replacement and a repair job.
 The cost differential between a repair vs. a replacement should be a major point to consider.
 Let common sense rule the day, not the hunt for the lowest cost solution possible.